Used Python (64-bit) for Windows?

 Harnessing the standard library

 Python (64-bit) includes a core interpreter, a standardized module system, and a broad standard library that covers common programming tasks.
-It supports multiple programming paradigms within a single language model and allows extension through external packages and native modules.
+It supports multiple programming paradigms within a single language model and allows extension through external packages.
 The language operates through an interpreted execution model with bytecode compilation.
 Objective limitations include runtime overhead associated with interpretation and reliance on external libraries for low-level hardware control or platform-specific functionality.

 What’s new in version 3.14.2